zacharee/MastodonRedirect/README.md

 ## Supported Domains
 Currently, most domains on https://instances.social and https://lemmyverse.net/communities are supported.

-Mastodon/Lemmy Redirect supports most active and alive instances, but excludes dead instances and instances that haven't had any activity recently.
+Fediverse Redirect supports most active and alive instances, but excludes dead instances and instances that haven't had any activity recently.
 This is to keep the list as short as possible and avoid crashes.

-Mastodon/Lemmy Redirect also (sort of) supports the `web+activity+http` and `web+activity+https` URL schemes.
+Fediverse Redirect also (sort of) supports the `web+activity+http` and `web+activity+https` URL schemes.
 The expectation is that the full post or profile URL will follow.

 Examples:
 ```